 Classically this is more of a transition chord.

 Allowing us to go from a chord to the other by moving one note or two at a time.

 For example this C sus4 could be between a F chord and a C chord.

-The from the F major chord which is F A C, I can move only the A to G to have my C sus4, and then I can move the F to have my C major chord C E G.
+Then from the FM chord which is F, A and C, I can move only the A to G to have my C sus4.
+And then I can move the F to have my C major chord: C, E, G.

 For example if you wrote a chord progression in major, and you think it sounds a little too happy, you could make some of the chord sus4.
 That's often done by some progressive rock or progressive metal bands.

 For example I can have this chord progression:

 If I change all these chord for their sus4 form, that would become

 C sus4 F sus4 D sus4 G sus4.

 Hear the difference?
 And so on top of this chord progression I could play a solo using either the C major or C minor scale, or switching between the two.
 The line between the two is then blurred.